A Custom Stained And Beveled Glass Boutique Studio

 We invite you to look upon David Wixon & Associates, Inc., as an extension of your own architectural staff, interior design team, building committee, church administration or any other group responsible for stained glass decisions and to consider us a resource in stained glass to be used in any way we can be of help to you.

-Our stained and beveled glass studio is available to serve clients across the United States from our convenient Midwest location in suburban Chicago, Illinois.
+Our stained and beveled glass studio is available to serve clients across the United States from our new Peoria, Arizona, location in suburban Phoenix.

 We can join your process of planning and acquiring stained glass at any stage.